 How do I tell you I’m not happy?)

 13. Sharing expenses (cleaning supplies, toilet paper, etc.)

-In an effort to encourage students who live on-campus at South Alabama to take ownership & responsibility for their living community, Housing & Residence Life incorporates Roommate Agreements as a foundation for successful roommate partnerships.
+In an effort to encourage students who live on-campus at South Alabama to take ownership & responsibility for their living community, Housing & Dining incorporates Roommate Agreements as a foundation for successful roommate partnerships.
 A Roommate Agreement is a document that room or apartment members negotiate together at the beginning of each year/semester (or as needed).
 This tool is intended to promote dialogue & consensus about matters pertaining to living as roommates including, but not limited to:

 • Guests & visitation

 • Cleanliness & "chores"